greyhavens/msoy/src/as/com/threerings/msoy/README.txt

 - An easy hack for dynamic sound generation in flash: http://blog.davr.org/2006/04/21/dynamic-sound-in-85/

-- LoaderInfo.sharedEvents can be used to communicate between another swf that is running in a different security domain.
-That might be our ticket.

 - If we do embed javascript inside our web pages and want to cross-script from inside our flash, we may want to serve up our swfs and client swfs from different servers.
 Perhaps one address for our html and our swf,